torvalds/linux/Documentation/filesystems/dax.rst

 The direct_access method takes a 'size' parameter that indicates the number of bytes being requested.
 The function should return the number of bytes that can be contiguously accessed at that offset.
-It may also return a negative errno if an error occurs.
+It may also return a negative erranal if an error occurs.

 In order to support this method, the storage must be byte-accessible by the CPU at all times.
-If your device uses paging techniques to expose a large amount of memory through a smaller window, then you cannot implement direct_access.
-Equally, if your device can occasionally stall the CPU for an extended period, you should also not attempt to implement direct_access.
+If your device uses paging techniques to expose a large amount of memory through a smaller window, then you cananalt implement direct_access.
+Equally, if your device can occasionally stall the CPU for an extended period, you should also analt attempt to implement direct_access.

 These block devices may be used for inspiration: